Czech Lacrosse Union

 Shortly after this visit, an English field lacrosse team led by the former ELF president Peter Mundy arrived to Prague in 1988 to promote field lacrosse behind the Iron Curtain.
 Czech lacrosse representatives recognized that field lacrosse was more common version of lacrosse at the international level and pursued to equalize the focus between both versions of the game.
 Czech field lacrosse league (National Field Lacrosse League as it has been called since 2006) was initiated in 1992, attended by four teams LC Jižní Město, TJ Malešice, LC Plzeň and LCC Radotín.
 The Czech Republic was also the constituting member of the European Lacrosse Federation in 1995.

 At the international level, the Czech field lacrosse team made its first appearance in the Manchester World Cup’s First Division in 1994 and attended every World Championship ever since.
 In 1995, the first European Lacrosse Championship was held in Prague and the Czech team ended as runner-up.

 In 2003, the Czech team attended the first World Box (Indoor) Lacrosse Championship in Canada and went home with 5 losses and no win.
-Only 8 years later, almost exactly 25 years after the first box lacrosse match played in the Czech Republic, the World Box (Indoor) Lacrosse Championship was held in Prague and the Czechs reached their best position ever in their preferred and beloved game when reached the semifinals as the best team from Europe.
+Only 8 years later, almost exactly 25 years after the first box lacrosse match played in the Czech Republic, the World Box (Indoor) Lacrosse Championship was held in Prague and the Czechs reached their best position ever in their game when reached the semifinals as the best team from Europe.

 In 2017 at first ever European Box Lacrosse Championships that was held in Turku, Finland, the team of the Czech Republic performed very well and they journey to become European Champions was stopped by Israelis in the final game.
-Despite this heartbreaking loss just by one goal, the Czechs confirmed their box lacrosse dominance in Europe.
+Despite this loss just by one goal, the Czechs confirmed their box lacrosse dominance in Europe.

-Czech women made their debut at the international level in 1993 when the national team participated at the Women's World Championship in Edinburgh, Scotland and reached 8th place.
-Czech players then participate at World Championships in 2005 (Annapolis, USA), 2009 (Prague, Czech Republic) and in 2017 (Guilford, England) and always reached Top 10.
+Czech women made their debut at the international level in 1993 when the national team participated at the Women's World Championship in Edinburgh, Scotland, and reached 8th place.
+Czech players then participate at World Championships in 2005 (Annapolis, US), 2009 (Prague, Czech Republic) and in 2017 (Guilford, England) and always reached Top 10.